tamiribeiro/tamiribeiro/README.md

 ### 🧬 I'm a biomedical science student enthusiastic about programming and it's possibilities.

-- 👩🏻‍💻 I'm currently studying web development through [Rocketseat's] bootcamp.
+- 👩🏻‍💻 I'm currently studying web development through [Rocketseat's] Launchbase bootcamp.
 - 🚀 I'm basically learning HTML, CSS and Javascript.
 - 🖖🏻 I hope to be able to help others new developers and grow together.
 - 🎯 2020 goals: find my first junior job in web development.